Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/fe-creating-an-app.md

 - Public app name: Name of the app you wish to create.
 - Description: A brief description of the app.
-- Notification contacts: Email addresses for relevant notification recipients.
+- Notification contacts: User accounts for relevant notification recipients.
 - After completing the required fields, click "Save & Continue" to proceed to the permissions page.

 ![image](https://github.com/HDRUK/gateway-2-integrations-testing/assets/69473770/5667e21e-576d-4aec-9a96-92448c4375fc)